jasnow/cuke4ninja/README.markdown

  0. Ask Chuck Norris and his brother for permission.

- 1. Get a login to http://github.com/
+ 1. Get a login on http://github.com/

  1. Fork http://github.com/davedf/cuke4ninja and you will now have a url like this:
   * http://github.com/your-login-name/cuke4ninja